munkacsitomi/mws-restaurant-client-complete/README.md

 - [x] The application maintains a responsive design on mobile, tablet and desktop viewports.
 - [x] The application retains accessibility features from the Stage 1 project.
 Images have alternate text, the application uses appropriate focus management for navigation, and semantic elements and ARIA attributes are used correctly.
 - [x] Lighthouse targets for each category exceed: Progressive Web App: >90, Performance: >70, Accessibility: >90.

-### Requirements for Stage 3

-- [ ] **Add a form to allow users to create their own reviews:** In previous versions of the application, users could only read reviews from the database.
-You will need to add a form that adds new reviews to the database.
-The form should include the user’s name, the restaurant id, the user’s rating, and whatever comments they have.
-Submitting the form should update the server when the user is online.
-- [ ] **Add functionality to defer updates until the user is connected:** If the user is not online, the app should notify the user that they are not connected, and save the users' data to submit automatically when re-connected.
-In this case, the review should be deferred and sent to the server when connection is re-established (but the review should still be visible locally even before it gets to the server.)
-- [ ] Users are able to mark a restaurant as a favorite, this toggle is visible in the application.
-A form is added to allow users to add their own reviews for a restaurant.
-Form submission works properly and adds a new review to the database.
-- [x] The client application works offline.
-JSON responses are cached using the IndexedDB API.
-Any data previously accessed while connected is reachable while offline.
-User is able to add a review to a restaurant while offline and the review is sent to the server when connectivity is re-established.
-- [x] The application maintains a responsive design on mobile, tablet and desktop viewports.
-All new features are responsive, including the form to add a review and the control for marking a restaurant as a favorite.
-- [x] The application retains accessibility features from the previous projects.
-Images have alternate text, the application uses appropriate focus management for navigation, and semantic elements and ARIA attributes are used correctly.
-Roles are correctly defined for all elements of the review form.
-- [ ] Lighthouse targets for each category exceed: Progressive Web App: >90, Performance: >90, Accessibility: >90.

-### Developer Notes

-If you want to generate new images you need to setup some tools first.
-1. Install ImageMagick `brew install imagemagick`
-2. Install GraphicsMagick `brew install graphicsmagick`
-3. Now you're able to generate new images: `gulp resize-images`